Memes, Guns and Edgelords

 Discord Leaks is a way for researchers, journalists, activists, and even the US courts to hold neo-nazis accountable, help expose their identities, but also serve as an archive- a reminder of what exists online and offline- in private and public spaces.

-neo-nazis aren’t shy about their thoughts. and in these servers for the boogaloo bois and patriot wave, you’ll see them cosplay war, create memes, show off weapons and talk about prepping for violent events that don’t exist. yet.
+for the boogaloo bois and patriot wave, you’ll see them cosplay war, create memes, show off weapons and talk about prepping for violent events that don’t exist. yet.

 what we ask is that you read the server. recognize that their memes, and their jokes are about violence, but their statements are not just jokes. these statements are symbolic of their emotions, their wants, and desires, as a group.